PeterMoroz/home_weather_station_2/README.md

-# the 2nd version of the home weather station
+# The 2nd version of the home weather station